-Code Generation are the sets of processes known as Data Manipulation Language (DML) instructions to move data from one structure to another.
-Data Modeling certification only handles the structure, we find it necessary to validate the processes.
-In order to validate the data movement processes we test the data (ie: the source data balanced to the target data and so on).
+Code Generation are the sets of processes known as Data Manipulation Language (DML) instructions that move data from one structure to another.
+Data Modeling certification only handles the structure.
+To be Data Vault 2.0 standards compliant, it is necessary to validate the data movement processes as well.
+In order to validate the data movement processes, we test the data (i.e.: the source data balanced to the target data, and so on).
 This type of validation allows us to run the DML code and test the results.
 The DML code must be 98% ANSI-SQL compliant.

 We do NOT accept the following:

 - Operating System Scripts